South Park, Houston: Cityscape

 The South Park subdivision has four sections.
 Section 1 is bounded by Calhoun Road, a line south of Pershing Boulevard, a line east of St. Lo Road, and a line north of Doolittle Road.

 One part of Sections 2-4 is bounded by the 610 Loop, a line south and west of Burma Road, a line south of St. Lo Road, and a line east of Kassarine Pass.
 Another portion of Sections 2-4 is bound by Calhoun, 18th, Jutland, and a line north of Southwind Avenue.
 Another portion is wedged between St. Lo and Martin Luther King Boulevard (formerly named South Park Boulevard).

 The wider South Park area is bounded by the 610 Loop, Cullen Boulevard, the Sims Bayou, and Mykawa Road.

 Several small and well-maintained houses share the area with mostly deteriorating properties and vacant lots.
 By 2000 many houses adjacent to MLK Boulevard became converted to house commercial usage.
 In 2005 Lori Rodriguez of the Houston Chronicle said that South Park had several abandoned businesses.
 As of 2011 trash is present in some front yards in South Park.
 As of 2011 the median yearly income is $33,196, a 15% decrease from 2000's number.
 As of the same year the median housing price is $50,400, a 15% increase from 2000's number.
 As of 2011 the most expensive house in South Park listed on HAR.com, a Houston real estate website, was a remodeled 1955 three bedroom house listed for less than $78,000; by January 12 of the year, the house's price was reduced in order to attract potential homeowners.
 Katharine Shilcutt of the Houston Press said that "abandoned businesses, junked-out cars and empty houses crest the landscape" of Martin Luther King Boulevard.

-The housing in South Park includes shotgun houses and many small one story houses.
+The housing in South Park includes many small two bedroom houses.
 Most of them have cedar shank siding, while more expensive houses have aluminum siding.
-When South Park was newly built, hamburger stands were located throughout the neighborhood.
+When South Park was newly built, hamburger stands were located throughout the neighborhood including one that offered "secret sauce".
 Other major features included Palm Center, a shopping center, and King Center Twin Drive-In, a two screen movie theater, which was open from 1952 to 1981.
-The area also had small family-owned businesses and Boy Scout troops.
-Some liquor stores and pawn shops were present.
-Shilcutt said that the small businesses, the Scout troops, liquor stores, and pawn shops reflected "the solidly blue-collar nature of the residents."
+The area also had family-owned businesses and Boy Scout troops.
+Very few liquor stores or pawn shops were present.
+Shilcutt said that the schools,churches and the Scout troops,reflected "the rock solid nature of the residents."

 Many of the streets are named after World War II military events, such as Bataan, Dunkirk, Iwo Jima, and Kassarine Pass.
 One name, Remagen, was misspelled as "Remagan" on the Houston street name.
 Tony Gelat, an engineer, made attempts to make the city government change the name.
 As of 1997 they have not been successful.